background

 Each of these signals are utilized by the recommender system to provide better tweet candidates.

 NOTE: The definitions of these implicit signals evolved as I conducted user interviews with curators.
 Initial requirements defined downvote and dismiss as essentially the same signal.
-Defining these two signals separately more accurately represented the curator's mental model of the voting task, and additionally provides richer signal to the model.
+Defining these two signals separately more accurately represented the curator's mental model of the voting task, and provided a richer signal to the model.

 *👍 A Good Tweet must meet the guidelines for either a Representative Tweet or a Trendy Tweet.